 The application process for the 2023 award year opens July 1, 2023 and the submission deadline is September 15, 2023.

-Application requirements and a link to the application website can be found here.
+Application requirements and a link to the application website can be found on the TSF website.

 The Reed Traveling Fellowship grant applications will be initially reviewed and evaluated by the TSF Reed Awards Committee.
 The Committee will make a formal recommendation for funding to the TSF Board of Directors